-2.21 Trail rehabilitation

-The Contractor shall rehabilitate sections of trail that will be closed as a result of trail realignment.
-Trail rehabilitation will meet USFS standards for trail closure.

-2.22 Indemnity

-The Contractor shall indemnify, save, and hold harmless the Client, USFS, FHWA, DCR, as well as their employees and agents, against any and all claims, damages, liability, and court awards, including costs, expenses, and attorney fees and related costs, incurred as a result of any act or omission by the Contractor, or its employees, agents, subcontractors, or assignees pursuant to the terms of this contract.

-SECTION 3: REGULATIONS AND STANDARDS

-3.1 Federal Highway Administration (FHWA) contract provisions

-The work shall comply with all provisions of FHWA Form 1273 (see Section 13), specific to required contract provisions for Federal-Aid construction contracts.

-3.2 Jurisdictional regulations

-The work shall comply with all laws, ordinances, and regulations of all legally constituted authorities having jurisdiction over any part of this work.
+2.22 Indemnity The Contractor shall indemnify, save, and hold harmless the Client, USFS, FHWA, DCR, as well as their employees and agents, against any and all claims, damages, liability, and court awards, including costs, expenses, and attorney fees and related costs, incurred as a result of any act or omission by the Contractor, or its employees, agents, subcontractors, or assignees pursuant to the terms of this contract.
+SECTION 3: REGULATIONS AND STANDARDS 3.1 Federal Highway Administration (FHWA) contract provisions The work shall comply with all provisions of FHWA Form 1273 (see Section 13), specific to required contract provisions for Federal-Aid construction contracts.
+3.2 Jurisdictional regulations The work shall comply with all laws, ordinances, and regulations of all legally constituted authorities having jurisdiction over any part of this work.
 These requirements supplement the specifications and shall take precedence in case of conflict.

-3.3 Virginia Contractors License

-A Virginia Contractors License is required to bid on this project.
-Contracts will not be awarded to any vendor which is debarred, suspended, or otherwise excluded for or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension."

-3.4 Davis-Bacon

-While the Recreational Trails Program is federally funded, the Davis-Bacon Act does not apply to this project because no part of the project occurs within a federal air road right-of-way.

-3.5 Applicable laws and courts

-This solicitation and any resulting contract shall be governed in all respects by the laws of the Commonwealth of Virginia and any litigation with respect thereto shall be brought in the courts of the Commonwealth.
-The agency and the Contractor are encouraged to resolve any issues in controversy arising from the award of the contract or any contractual dispute using Alternative Dispute Resolution (ADR) procedures (Code of Virginia, § 2.2-4366).
+3.3 Virginia Contractors License A Virginia Contractors License is required to bid on this project.
+Contracts will not be awarded to any vendor that is debarred, suspended, or otherwise excluded for or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension."
+3.4 Davis-Bacon While the Recreational Trails Program is federally funded, the Davis-Bacon Act does not apply to this project because no part of the project occurs within a federal aid road right-of-way.
+3.5 Applicable laws and courts This solicitation and any resulting contract shall be governed in all respects by the laws of the Commonwealth of Virginia, and any litigation with respect thereto shall be brought to the courts of the Commonwealth.
+The agency and the Contractor are encouraged to resolve any issues or controversy arising from the contract award or any contractual dispute using Alternative Dispute Resolution (ADR) procedures (Code of Virginia, § 2.2-4366).
 ADR procedures are described in Chapter 9 of the Vendors Manual.
 3.6 Anti-discrimination: